Kristin Gomez, President

 We wish to express our deepest appreciation of Elizabeth Fogel, who recently stepped down from the Board.
 During her tenure as Board President, she guided us through the turbulent waters of the COVID pandemic and the new challenge of virtual programming.
 An innovative thinker, Elizabeth took the AP to a new level of excellence.
 She may no longer be on the Board, but we will continue to look to her for advice and ideas.
 We wish her all the best with the impending birth of her third child.

-Alan Herman, Board Member and former Board Treasurer
+In Memoriam - Alan Herman, Board Member and former Board Treasurer

 Patrick Kumashiro, Board Member